JeevanKF/AIC-Task2-JeePolicy/README.md

 Pixi,
 Git.

-## IV.
-Installation & Running the Simulation
+## V. Installation & Running the Simulation

 #### 1. Clone the Repository